China’s alleged abuses in Xinjiang

 Mass detentions

-Chinese authorities have detained over one million Uyghurs and other mostly Muslim minorities in a secretive network of detention centres and prisons in Xinjiang, researchers say.
+Chinese authorities have detained more than one million Uyghurs and other mostly Muslim minorities in a secretive network of detention centres and prisons in Xinjiang, researchers say.

 Beijing claims the facilities are vocational training schools that are attended voluntarily.